code-423n4/intuition-bug-bounty/README.md

 [⚡️ **Project**: Please explain your protocol's trusted roles.]

 ### Miscellaneous
-Employees of [Insert Project Name] and their family members are ineligible for bounties.
+Employees of Intuition and their family members are ineligible for bounties.